Working Papers

 Abstract.
 Using novel micro data from Class I freight railroads, I find that capital maintenance demand is positive and has a price elasticity of two.
 Because maintenance is a tax-deductible input into capital production, it has two important effects on the transmission of capital tax policy.
 First, positive maintenance demand dampens the tax elasticity of capital because it is a tax shield in user cost.
 Second, elastic maintenance demand induces firms to substitute away from maintenance and toward investment when capital taxes decline.
 Together, these effects attenuate the traditional capital deepening channel emphasized by neoclassical investment theory.
 I show that the maintenance channel is quantitatively large in the context of the 2017 Tax Cuts and Jobs Act.
 A standard neoclassical model with maintenance forecasts a 0.6% increase in output per capita in the long run, which is half the increase predicted by an otherwise identical model without maintenance.

+Abstract.
 In this note, I extend smooth local projections to panel data and use Monte Carlo methods to explore the bias and variance properties of smooth local panel projections (SLPP).
+SLPP allows researchers to penalize the impulse respond toward a polynomial, while standard local panel projections (PLP) are nonparametric but result in theoretically unappealing IRFs because they are too lumpy.
+Relative to PLP, SLPP has nice properties in smaller samples.

 Draft | R Package (Dropbox) | R Vignette